Gosh, Goldfish just take me right on back to my childhood home full of four crazy kids running around.

 - 225 grams sharp white cheddar cheese, shredded finely

 - Mix: In a mixing bowl, whisk together the dry ingredients.
 Add the starter, butter and cheese, and mix with your hands or a spatula until it comes together into a smooth dough.
 Depending on the consistency of your starter and the type of flour you use, you may need to drizzle in a little water if the dough feels too dry to come together.
-Wrap in plastic and chill in the refrigerator for at least an hour.
+Flatten the dough into a disk, wrap in plastic and chill in the refrigerator for at least an hour.
 You can also let this dough sit in the fridge for up to two days to develop more flavor.
 This dough can also be made in a food processor!

 - Roll & bake: Preheat the oven to 350 degrees.
 Roll the dough out on a lightly floured surface to 1/8th inch thick.
+If the dough is too firm to roll out, let it sit on the counter for up to 20 minutes to soften.
 Cut out into desired shapes.
 The scraps can be gathered and rolled again.
 Transfer the crackers to a parchment lined baking sheet.
 Bake for 15-20 minutes until golden and firm.
 Allow to cool on a wire rack.
 Store in an airtight container.

 I used a Goldfish cutter I ordered online, but these could also easily be cut into squares/any shape just using a knife.
 Baking times may vary depending on the size of cracker you make.